thepsalmist/sourceAFRICA/app/views/help/eng/api.markdown

 <a name="api-wrappers"></a>
 # API Wrappers

-The open-source community has contributed several helpful libraries for interacting with DocumentCloud's API.
+The open-source community has contributed several helpful libraries for interacting with sourceAFRICA's/DocumentCloud's API.
 See their documentation for examples and more information:

 **Python:** [python-documentcloud](http://python-documentcloud.readthedocs.org/en/latest/)